Considering motives for marijuana use in drug rehab

 Indeed, several cognitive-behavioral therapy tools commonly used in drug rehab, such as the cost-benefit analysis, require individuals to consider the benefits of use as well as the consequences of use.
 It is important to consider motives for use in drug rehab because in abstinence these motives will need to be satisfied by means other than marijuana use.
 For example, in drug rehab, individuals should learn how to have fun, sleep/rest, and cope with problems without the use of marijuana.

-Of the many motives people have for using including enjoyment, conformity and rest, it is imperative for an individual to discover different options to achieve the same benefits that are not drug or alcohol related.
+Of the many motives for marijuana use that people have for using including enjoyment, conformity and rest, it is imperative for an individual to discover different options to achieve the same benefits that are not drug or alcohol related.
 Aligning an individual’s interests with a particular goal will enable them to achieve long term sobriety and a better quality of life.

 Lee CM, Neighbors C, Hendershot CS, Grossbard JR. Development and preliminary validation of a comprehensive marijuana motives questionnaire.
 Journal of Studies on Alcohol and Drugs.
 2009; 70(2): 279-287.